-Tulisan-tulisan dalam blog ini akan diuruskan sepenuhnya oleh IM Azlan pada masa beliau lapang dan berkesempatan untuk menulis.
+Tulisan-tulisan dalam blog ini akan diuruskan sepenuhnya oleh Azlan Zulkarnain pada masa beliau lapang dan berkesempatan untuk menulis.

 Note : Since the Sedition Act is still in place please be careful with your comments for this post.
 No insulting or rude language.
 In the event of doubt, any untoward comments will be deleted.
 Then the whole world will be denied the benefit of your genius.